-- Economic Growth: economic growth refers to the gross domestic product (GDP) per head, i.e., the amount of goods and services available for every person in the economy.
-More output means more economic growth.
+- Economic Growth: economic growth refers to an increase in the gross domestic product (GDP), the amount of goods and services produced in the economy, over a period of time.
+More output means economic growth.
 But if output falls over time (economic recession), it can cause:

-- employment, incomes and living standards of the people will fall
+- fall in employment, incomes and living standards of the people

-- the tax the govt. collects from goods and services and incomes will fall, which will, in turn, lead to a cut in govt. spending
+- fall in the tax revenue the govt. collects from goods and services and incomes, which will, in turn, lead to a cut in govt. spending

-- the revenues and profits of firms will fall
+- fall in the revenues and profits of firms

-- investments will be very low, that is, people won’t invest in production as economic conditions are poor and it will yield low profits
+- low investments, that is, people won’t invest in production as economic conditions are poor and they will yield low profits.

-- Price Stability: inflation is the continuous rise in the average price levels.
-Governments usually have a target of a particular inflation it should maintain in a year, say 3%.
+- Price Stability: inflation is the continuous rise in the average price levels in an economy during a time period.
+Governments usually target an inflation rate it should maintain in a year, say 3%.
 If prices rise too quickly it can negatively affect the economy because it:

-- increases business costs especially as workers will demand for more wages to support their livelihood
+- increases business costs especially as workers will demand higher wages to support their livelihood

 - Full Employment: if there is a high level of unemployment in a country, the following may happen: